 - Minimum GPA: An undergraduate student must maintain a cumulative University grade point average (GPA) of at least 2.00.
 A graduate student must maintain a cumulative GPA of at least 3.00.

 - Minimum Pace: A student must successfully complete at least 75% of the credit hours they attempt.

 - Maximum Timeframe: A student may attempt no more than 134% of the credit hours required by his or her degree program.

 Undergraduate students who have received financial aid will be evaluated for SAP at the end of every semester.
 Graduate students will be evaluated annually at the end of the spring semester.
-For more specific information about the policy and the appeal procedure, see the Office of Financial Aid's website.
+For more specific information about the policy and the appeal procedure, see the Office of Scholarships and Financial Aid's website.

-A student who submits a FAFSA or TASFA is considered for all federal, state, and institutional funds that are administered by the Office of Financial Aid.
+A student who submits a FAFSA or TASFA is considered for all applicable federal, state, and institutional funds that are administered by the Office of Scholarships and Financial Aid.
 The composition of the aid package depends on the characteristics of the student, including program eligibility and degree of financial need, as well as on the availability of funds.

 - Standardized test scores

 - Academic performance within a major and other performance criteria

 Federal loan programs are available to assist students who show financial need.
 These programs have interest rates that may be adjusted annually and do not require repayment of principle or interest until the student has graduated or is no longer enrolled half-time.
 In addition, the loans offer a grace period between the time the student leaves school and the time repayment begins.
 Deferment or cancellation of repayment is available for certain situations, such as military service, periods of unemployment, or teaching service in designated schools.